Wine from the United Kingdom: Scottish wine

-In 2015 Scotland's first home-grown wine was produced by Christopher Trotter, in Fife at a vineyard he started in 2012.
+In 2015, Scotland's first home-grown wine was produced by Christopher Trotter, in Fife, at a vineyard he started in 2012.
 One merchant described it as sherry-like with "nutty" notes, and thought that it might complement a "very strong cheese".
 After four successive very difficult wet seasons, he abandoned and uprooted the vineyard in 2018.

+In 2016, another attempt at creating a vineyard in Scotland was made by Dr Alan Smith, an honorary research fellow at the University of Durham's Earth Sciences department, who had moved to Aberdeenshire 15 years previously to start a permaculture project.
+The site used in Strathdon, Aberdeenshire is further north than Moscow and Russian and Ukrainian grape varieties such as Golubok were used and grown in trenches to protect them from north east Scotland's cold climate.

+Fruit wine has been produced in Carse of Gowrie in Perthshire since 1987, an area known for fruit growing and where vines may have been growing during the Middle Ages.
+Since 2001, fruit wine has also been produced on the Orkney island of Lamb Holm.

 British wine

 The term British wine is used to describe a drink made in Britain by the fermentation of grape (or any other fruit) juice or concentrate originating from anywhere in the world.
 It cannot be used for :wine in the legal sense, which must be produced from freshly pressed grapes.
 The most common style is a medium or sweet high-strength wine that is similar to sherry, and was formerly known as British Sherry.